Smoothing discrete Morse theory: Main results

 Collapses are not internal operations with respect to the class of triangulated manifolds.
 However, using regular neighborhoods, as explained for example in Rourke--Sanderson \cite{RourkeSanderson}, it is possible to introduce a structure that allows us to speak in the language of manifolds.

-\begin{definition}[{cf.~Rourke--Sanderson \cite[p.~40]{RourkeSanderson}}] Let $M$ be a triangulated $d$-manifold.
+\begin{definition}[{cf.~Rourke--Sanderson \cite[p.~40]{RourkeSanderson}}] Let $M$ be a PL triangulated $d$-manifold.
 Let $\Delta$ be a $d$-face of $M$.
-Let $M'$ be a submanifold of $M$ that contains all $d$-faces of $M$, except $\Delta$.
-If $M$ collapses onto $M'$, the reduction of $M$ into $M'$ is called \emph{elementary shelling}.
+Let $M'$ be the submanifold of $M$ that contains all $d$-faces of $M$, except $\Delta$.
+If $M$ collapses onto $M'$, the reduction from $M$ to $M'$ is called \emph{elementary shelling}.
 We say that $M$ \emph{shells to} $M'$ if some sequence of elementary shelling reduces $M$ to $M'$. \end{definition}

 \begin{rem} Each elementary shelling maintains the homeomorphism class.
 So, if $M$ shells to $M'$, then $M$ and $M'$ are homeomorphic.
-In contrast, if a manifold $M$ collapses onto a manifold $M'$, then $M$ and $M'$ need not be homeomorphic: This can be seen by barycentrically subdividing the $5$-manifold in Example \ref{ex:AdiprasitoBenedetti}, so that it collapses onto a $5$-ball. \end{rem}
+In contrast, if a manifold $M$ collapses onto a manifold $M'$, then $M$ and $M'$ need not be homeomorphic: This can be seen by barycentrically subdividing the $5$-manifold in Example \ref{ex:AdiprasitoBenedetti} below.
+The result is a non-PL $5$-manifold that collapses onto a $5$-ball, without being homeomorphic to it. \end{rem}

+In the following, a \emph{polytopal complex} is a finite non-empty collection $C$ of polytopes in some $\mathbb{R}^k$, such that any two of them intersect at a common face, and every face of any polytope in $C$ is also an element of $C$.

 \begin{theorem}[{Whitehead, cf.~Rourke--Sanderson \cite[Theorem 3.26 \& Cor.
 3.27]{RourkeSanderson}}] Let $C$ be a subcomplex of a PL triangulated manifold $M$.
-Suppose $C$ collapses to some subcomplex $D$.
+Suppose that $C$ collapses to some subcomplex $D$.
 Then a regular neighborhood of $C$ shells to a regular neighborhood of $D$.
 In case $D$ is a single vertex, this regular neighborhood of $C$ is a PL ball. \end{theorem}

 \begin{theorem}[{Adiprasito--Benedetti \cite[Theorem 5.3]{AB-SSZ}}] Let $C$, $D$ be polytopal complexes.
 Suppose that some subdivision $C'$ of $C$ shells to some subdivision $D'$ of $D$.
 Then, for $n$ large enough, $\sd^n C$ shells to $\sd^n D$. \end{theorem}